-The Dean of Students office is here to work with student on a number of issues that might arise during their time at the University.
-Whether they would like assistance with a personal issue, academic concern, disciplinary matter, or some general advice, the Dean of Students off is here to help.
+The Dean of Students office is here to work with students on a number of issues that might arise during their time at the University.
+Whether they would like assistance with a personal issue, academic concern, disciplinary matter, or some general advice, the Dean of Students office is here to help.
 Listed below are common issues we work with, but if your issue is not listed or your question is not answered feel free to come to our office.
-Walk in hours are are listed below, or you can call always call and make an appointment if needed too at 715-836-5626.
+Walk in hours are listed below, or you can call and make an appointment if needed at 715-836-5626.

 Students of Concern